INTRODUCTION TO MONKS COWL AND CHAMPAGNE VALLEY (CATHKIN PARK) HIKING TRAILS

 Ascend Jacob’s Ladder.
 At the top, turn right to an entrance in the fence.
 You will pass a spectacular sandstone overhang.
 Enjoy the magnificent views of the Valley below and Cape Vulture soaring overhead.
 The path turns to the right at a ‘V’ in this formation.

-The path then follows a series of zig-zags for a while and then a slight uphill.
+The path follows a series of zig-zags for a while and then a slight uphill.
 At the top of this hill, you will note that the trail forks to the left.
 Follow this fork along a ridge.
 Finally, you will note the opening to the Stable Cave shelter.

 Stable Cave is a long sandstone overhang that can easily sleep up to twelve people.
 Enjoy the views of Cathedral Peak on the horizon.

 These hikes can be done separately.
 However, it is recommended that you combine the two into one walk.
 The Route is marked from the Drakensberg Sun Hotel.
 The hike can be described as easy to moderate.
 It is a hike of some 10km in length and 4 hours in duration.
-You will encounter two spectacular waterfalls and a crystal clear pool in the Blue Grotto.
-The Fern Forest is literally, a “fairy garden” of cascading streams and dense clumps of ferns.
-Remember to pay the relevant fee at the Drakensberg Sun activity centre and to fill out the register.
+You will encounter two spectacular waterfalls and a crystal-clear pool in the Blue Grotto.
+The Fern Forest is a “fairy garden” of cascading streams and dense clumps of ferns.
+Remember to pay the relevant fee at the Drakensberg Sun activity centre and fill out the register.

 “It always seems impossible until it’s done”.- Nelson Mandela.

 The hike up Gray’s Pass is one of the more accessible routes to experience the wonder of the Drakensberg escarpment and observe the rugged beauty of some of its most prominent peaks.
 Moreover, it is one of the best routes to reach the plateau of ‘Champagne Castle.’
 However, it is a hike that should not be underestimated.
-It is a moderate to strenuous hike of some 40 km in total, particularly if a hiker intends to explore the top section and walk across to the top of the ‘Champagne Castle plateau.’
+It is a moderate to strenuous hike of some 40 km, particularly if a hiker intends to explore the top section and walk across to the top of the ‘Champagne Castle plateau.’

 The hike starts at Monks Cowl Camp.
 Remember to complete the mountain register and to indicate that you will be away for at least two nights.
-Take the route to the Sphinx and then on to the contour path to Blind Mans Corner.
-Keep to the left of the cairn which marks Blinds Man Corner and keep left onto the trail to Hlatikulu Nek.
+Take the route to the Sphinx and then the contour path to Blind Mans Corner.
+Keep to the left of the cairn, which marks Blinds Man Corner and keep left onto the trail to Hlatikulu Nek.
 At the base of Hlatikulu Nek, turn left to enter the valley of the Mhlawazini River River.
 This area is also referred to as Champagne Valley or Monks Cowl Valley.
 You then hike to the base of Gray’s Pass, where you will find Keith Bush Camp alongside the Mhlawazini River.
 You will return similarly.

 The author recommends that three days be devoted to enjoying this hike.
 The first day should be used to reach the ‘base camp’ of ‘Keith’s Bush.
 Keith’s Bush is an ideal camping spot next to the Mhlawazini River.
 The second day should be devoted to climbing and descending ‘Gray’s Pass’.
 This pass is a strenuous section of the hike, with some treacherous areas with steep drops.
 The gradient of this pass is some 800 metres.
 This ascent is similar to the height of Table Mountain!
 The last part is made up of loose boulders.
 Approach this section slowly and cautiously.
 The top of Gray’s Pass is some 3,100 metres.
-The coordinates of Gray’s Pass are -29.071650, 29.323083.
+The coordinates of Gray’s Pass are -29.071650, and 29.323083.

 The final day of the hike is the return to ‘Monks Cowl Camp’ via Keartland’s Pass or the Sphinx.